linx-software/salesforce-api-connectors/README.md

-## Usage
+## Using the sample

-### Account

-Location: [Solution] > [Project: Salesforce] > [Folder: Requests]

-#### GetAccounts

-Retrieves all the existing Account Ids from Salesforce and returns the list of objects as the result.

-#### GetAccount

-Retrieves the detailed information associated with a specific account based on the `Id` input parmeter.
-This can be used to check modification history as well as used to update the sObject.

-#### CreateAccount

-Create a new account based on the Account details passed in as the input parameter.

-#### UpdateAccount

-Modify an existing account based on the Account details passed in as the input parameter.

-#### DeleteAccount

-Remove an existing account based on an `Id` input parameter.

-### Template Functions

-The following custom functions use the request wrapper functions.

-#### AddUpdateAccountFromCSV
+### Syncing Accounts from a csv file

+Keep your accounts on Salesforce up to date with a csv file.

-This function creates new accounts or updates existing account objects on the Salesforce API.
+This process creates new accounts or updates existing account objects on the Salesforce API based on data imported from a csv file.

-> A file containing testing data related to customers has been added to the repo to test: mock_customers.csv.
+The logic is as follows:

-The function scans a local directory and returns the matching CSV files for the filter.
+1. A local directory is scanned and returns matching csv files which contain customer account details.

-The CSV file is imported and then the details are passed into the wrapper function which searches for a matching account on the Salesforce API.
+2. Each file is then imported line by line and the details of each account are then matched on the Salesforce API.

-If an account does not exist then a new account is created using a wrapper function using the details retrieved from the text file.
+3. If an account does not exist then a new account is created using the details retrieved from the file.

-If an account already exist, then the latest account details are retrieve from the API, compared to the file record based on the last modified date and if the file record is more recent then the account is updated on the Salesforce API.
+4. If an account already exist, then the latest account details are retrieve from the API, compared to the file record based on the _last modified date_ and if the file record is more recent then the account is updated on the Salesforce API.

-Once the import process has completed, the file is moved to a backup location and a record of all the affected accountIds are logged to a local file.
+5. Once the import process has completed, the file is moved to a backup location and a record of all the affected accountIds are logged to a local file.

-#### DeleteAllAccounts
+To sync a csv file with your instance of Salesforce, you can use the provided sample csv file as a template for the schema for your data.

+1. Generate the acess token.
+1. Add your csv file to the directory   `C:\Linx\Salesforce\Accounts\Upload\`
+2. Run the the _AddUpdateAccountsFromCsv_ function.

+### Delete all accounts

+Remove all the accounts from an instance of Salesforce.

-This function retrieves all the account objects from the Salesforce API.
-For each account, a DELETE request is made to the API which removes it.
+All the account objects are retrieved from the Salesforce API.
+For each account, a DELETE request is made to the API which removes it from your instance of Salesforce.

-> ⚠️ WARNING: This will remove all the accounts on your instance of Salesforce and should only be used during development.
+To remove all the accounts on your instance of Salesforce follow the below steps:

-#### WriteAccountsToCSV
+1. Generate the the access token.
+2. Run the _DeleteAllAccounts_ function.

+### Export accounts into a csv file

-This function retrieves all the accounts from the Salesforce API and logs them to a local CSV file.
+Retrieve all the accounts from Salesforce and write them into a csv file.

+This can be used in situations where you need to work with offline or internal documents.
+This file can then also be synced to something like googlesheets which can be accessed by several users without Salesforce access.

+To write out all the accounts on your instance of Salesforce to a csv file:
+1. Run the _WriteAccountsToCsv_ function.
+2. A file containing the accounts will be written to the directory: `C:\Linx\Salesforce\Accounts\Upload\`

+_If a file already exists with the same name then the data will get overwritten._

 ## Contributing